 SECTION 1.
 Grading.

 SECTION 1.1.
-The School Leader or his/her designee shall be responsible for developing a grading scale which comports with the School’s instructional philosophy, curriculum, and state mandates.
+The School Leader or their designee shall be responsible for developing a grading scale which comports with the School’s instructional philosophy, curriculum, and state mandates.

 SECTION 1.2.
 Teachers shall use a variety of methods to assess student progress.